auringali11/test-exercise/README.md

-# Users library
+# Users book list
-Users library is a project to store users' data and the books they have read.
+Users book list is a project to store users' data and the books they have read.

 ## Installation
 Use the package manager [npm](https://www.npmjs.com/) to install dependencies.